Universal-Connect-Project/ucw-app/README.md

 # Universal Connect Widget (Application)

 This repo is a monorepo, which contains the pieces that make up the Universal Connect Application.
-It is a full-stack application which anyone can clone and self-host as a way to serve the connect widget via a url, which can then be loaded into an iframe.
+It is a full-stack application which anyone can clone and self-host as a way to serve the connect widget via a url which can then be loaded into an iframe.

 ## Getting Started (in production)

-To get started, clone the repo, follow the steps in [Getting Started](#getting-started-in-development) and  [Initial Setup](#initial-setup) (below) to set up your `.env` files, and then run the following command, from the root of the project:
+To get started: clone the repo, follow the steps in [Getting Started](#getting-started-in-development) and [Initial Setup](#initial-setup) (below) to set up your `.env` files, and then run the following command, from the root of the project:

 *This assumes you have [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) already installed.*